Payment Aggregator vs Payment Gateway?

 Aggregated Merchant Accounts:

-Payment aggregators operate by aggregating multiple merchants under a single merchant account.
-This shared infrastructure reduces administrative overhead and makes it easier for small and medium-sized businesses to get started with online payments.
+Payment aggregators work by grouping many businesses under a single merchant account.
+This shared infrastructure reduces administrative overhead, helping small and medium-sized businesses start accepting online payments more easily.

 Faster Onboarding: